CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Understanding the computer 💻

-Computers are highly complex devices; it would be impossible to summarise here all the different components that are used to build a modern computer.
-Instead we can form a useful abstraction in order to make sense of what a computer is and what it does.
-An **abstraction** is a simplification of something that is used to focus on certain key aspects of this particular thing.
-In other words, we can form an **abstraction** of a computer that can give us some limited understanding of it without us having to delve into the complex inner workings of the computer itself.
-So we begin with our abstraction:
+Modern computers are highly complex devices.
+It would be too difficult to summarise all the components that make up a modern computer.
+Instead, we can form a useful abstraction to make sense of what a computer is and what it does.
+An **abstraction** is a simplification that we use to focus on certain key aspects of a particular thing.
+In other words, we can form an **abstraction** of a computer that can give us some limited understanding of it.
+At the same time, we don't need to delve into the complex inner workings of the computer itself.
+So we begin with the following abstraction:

 :::note